Welcome to the Houston County Assessors Office Web Site!

 Both Warner Robins and Robins Air Force Base were named for Brigadier General Augustine Warner Robins.

 Robins Air Force Base, the center of the Warner Robins Air Material Area, was built in 1941 for around $15 million.
 It covers 8,722 acres and is Georgia's largest single employer, providing an important economic boost to central Georgia.

 Warner Robins is home to one of the top Air Museums in the country, the Museum of Aviation.
 This facility also includes the Georgia Aviation Hall of Fame as well as the Robert L. Scott Vistascope Theater.

-Some of the county's special events include the World Class Air Show and the International City Festival, in Warner Robins; and the Georgia National Fair, the Mossy Creek Barnyard Arts and Crafts Festival, and the Dogwood Festival in Perry.
+Some of the county's special events include the World Class Air Show and the International City Festival, in Warner Robins; and, the Georgia National Fair and the Dogwood Festival in Perry.
 The Georgia National Fair is an old-fashioned, state-sponsored fair held eleven days at the Georgia National Fairgrounds and Agricenter in Perry.

 Warner Robins is home to the 2007 Little League World Series Boys Champion and is home to the 2009 and 2010 Little League World Series Girls Champion and starting in 2010 is the home of the Little League Southeastern Regional headquarters and regional tournament.

 Betty Cantrell, from Warner Robins, was crowned Miss America 2016.